aidanstansfield/aidanstansfield.github.io/README.md

 ## Building
 I use [jgd](https://github.com/yegor256/jekyll-github-deploy) to automagically build and deploy my pages to the master branch!
 Note, since this is a "User site", the only available publishing source is the master branch.

+To build, change into the directory (`cd aidanstansfield.github.io`) and run

-`cd aidanstansfield.github.io && bundle exec jgd --branch master --branch-from source`
+`bundle exec jgd --branch master --branch-from source`